AkshayJay29/quiz/README.md

 * **Header**

-    - The header contains the business logo and fully responsive navigation bar positioned across the top of the screen.
+- The header contains the business name and fully responsive navigation bar positioned across the top of the screen.

-    - The business logo functions as a link to the landing page.

 - The navigation bar is identical in all pages and contains links to all pages to facilitate navigation across the site.
-It also has a hover effect that changes color to provide feedback to the customer for a better user experience.
+It also has a hover effect that changes color for a better user experience.

 ![Header image](assets/images/header.png)